VGE - Vertical Grading Editor

 User input is as follows:

-Apply Crossfall Adjustments: the original profile data is copied across, with the PI elevations adjusted based on crossfalls from a selected profile to the current Vertical Grading
+Apply Crossfall Adjustments: the original profile data is copied across, with the PVI elevations adjusted based on crossfalls from a selected profile to the current Vertical Grading

 User input is as follows: